-- Advising (with Edward Cumming QC) beneficiaries of a trust in relation to potential claims against present and former trustees and directors of underlying companies.
+- advising (with Edward Cumming QC) beneficiaries of a trust in relation to potential claims against present and former trustees and directors of underlying companies;

-- Settling a defence and counterclaim for owners of a property in relation to a construction dispute following defective building works.
+- settling a defence and counterclaim for owners of a property in relation to a construction dispute following defective building works;

-- Regularly appearing in the High Court in relation to corporate and personal insolvency matters, including winding up and bankruptcy petitions, and other related applications.
+- regularly appearing in the High Court in relation to corporate and personal insolvency matters, including winding up and bankruptcy petitions, and other related applications.

-James’s pupil supervisors were Hugh Miall, Erin Hitchens, Edward Cumming QC, and Oliver Assersohn.
+James joined chambers in 2018 following successful completion of his pupillage.
+His pupil supervisors were Hugh Miall, Erin Hitchens, Edward Cumming QC, and Oliver Assersohn.
 During pupillage, James gained experience across all of chambers’ practice areas, including trusts and probate litigation, commercial litigation, civil fraud, banking and financial services, company litigation, and insolvency.